HoudiniGraphql/houdini/README.md

 ### SvelteKit

-We also need to define an alias so that vite can import your runtime.
-Add the following values to your `svelte.config.js`:
+We need to define an alias so that your codebase can import the generated runtime.
+Add the following values to `svelte.config.js`:

 ```typescript
 module.exports = {